Deliver Your Car Stress Free and Have Peace of Mind

 New Alaska Residents

 Note: You can register via mail if an Alaska DMV location is more than fifty miles from your place of residence.
 If not, you must complete the registration in person.
-Please refer to Remote Areas below.
+Please refer to below.

 New residents must title and register their cars at the AK DMV office in person.
 You must complete this within ten days of employment or when starting your residency in Alaska.